dbt-labs/dbt-jobs-as-code/README.md

 Queries dbt Cloud and provide the YAML definition for those jobs.
 It includes the env var overwrite at the job level if some have been defined

 - it is possible to restrict the list of dbt Cloud Job IDs by adding `... -j 101 -j 123 -j 234`
+- this command also accepts a list of project IDs or environments IDs to limit the sync for: `dbt-jobs-as-code sync <config_file.yml> -p 1234 -p 2345 -e 4567 -e 5678`
 - once the YAML has been retrieved, it is possible to copy/paste it in a local YAML file to create/update the local jobs definition.

 To move some ui-jobs to jobs-as-code, perform the following steps: